-The Ohio Conservation Card is provided with the purchase of a lifetime licenses or multiyear licenses.
+The Ohio Conservation Card is provided with the purchase of a lifetime license or multiyear license.
 Lifetime licenses are only sold at Division of Wildlife offices, online at wildohio.gov, and through a mailed application.
 Multiyear licenses are available for purchase at license agents.